bk138/gromit-mpx/README.md

     F8:       undo last stroke
     SHIFT-F8: redo last undone stroke

-You can specify the keys to grab via:
+You can specify the keys to grab as hotkeys via:

     gromit-mpx --key <keysym> --undo-key <keysym>

-Specifying an empty string or `none` for the keysym will prevent gromit from grabbing a key.
+Note that you can only specify single keysyms, not key combos.
+Specifying an empty string or `none` for the keysym will prevent Gromit-MPX from grabbing a key.

 You can specify the opacity simply via: